BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

 EXCLUSION OF CLUBS, TEAMS.
 MISCONDUCT OF CLUBS, OFFICERS, PLAYERS, MANAGEMENT COMMITTEE

-(B) At the AGM, or at an SGM called for the purpose in accordance with the provisions of Rule 9, the accredited delegates present shall have the power to exclude from further participation in the Competition any Club whose conduct has, in their opinion, been undesirable, which must be supported by more than two-thirds (2/3) of those present and voting.
+(B) At the AGM, or at an SGM called for the purpose in accordance with the provisions of Rule 9, the accredited delegates present shall have the power to exclude from further participation in the Competition any Club whose conduct has, in their opinion, been undesirable, provided this is supported by more than two-thirds (2/3) of those present and voting.
 Voting on this point shall be conducted by ballot.
 A Club whose conduct is the subject of the vote being taken shall be excluded from voting.

 Failure to comply will result in a fine in accordance with the Fines Tariff.

 (B) At the close of each Competition awards may be made to the winners and runners-up if the funds of the Competition permit.